-The good news is that because PGP is a mechanical joint problem not a hormonal problem, it can usually be treated effectively by ‘hands-on’ manual therapy from a physiotherapist, osteopath or chiropractor.
+The good news is that, because PGP is a mechanical joint problem rather than a hormonal problem, it can usually be treated effectively by ‘hands-on’ manual therapy from an experienced physiotherapist, osteopath or chiropractor.

-For more information about why you may not be improving following manual therapy treatment please visit our ‘What to do if treatment is not helping’ web page.
+For information about why you may not be improving following manual therapy treatment please visit our ‘What to do if treatment is not helping’ web page.

 If you are told that it is too early or too late in your pregnancy to do anything, or that treatment is not effective during pregnancy and you have to wait until you have had the baby, or that you are too acute to treat, or that your symptoms are too mild to worry about, it is worth getting another opinion.
 Ask to be referred on to someone who has experience of treating PGP in pregnancy, or look for private treatment if this is an option for you.